Todd W. Reeser

 Research Interests & Fields of study

-Setting Plato Straight: Translating Ancient Sexuality in the Renaissance (manuscript under review at the University of Chicago Press).
+Setting Plato Straight: Translating Ancient Sexuality in the Renaissance (forthcoming at the University of Chicago Press).

 "Transgender France," special issue of Esprit Créateur (Spring 2013).

 “The Idea of France,” co-edited special issue of Contemporary French and Francophone Studies (Sites).
 (Spring 2013).

 Approaches to Teaching the Works of François Rabelais, co-edited with Floyd Gray (New York: Modern Language Association, 2011).
 In book series "Approaches to Teaching World Literature."